Systematic exploration of triply heavy tetraquarks: spectroscopic and decay characteristics

 The partial decay width $\Gamma$ for the decay process $A\to BC$ is given by

-where $A$ denotes the initial triply heavy tetraquark state, while $B$ and $C$ correspond to the final color-singlet meson: the heavy quarkonia $Q\bar{Q}$ and singly heavy meson $Q\bar{q}$, respectively (see Fig \ref{fig2}).
+where $A$ denotes the initial triply heavy tetraquark state, while $B$ and $C$ correspond to the final color-singlet mesons: the heavy quarkonia $Q\bar{Q}$ and singly heavy meson $Q\bar{q}$, respectively (see Fig. \ref{fig2}).
 Here, $\vec{P}_{B}$ is the three-vector momentum of particle $B$ or $C$ in the initial-hadron-rest frame, and $M_{A}$ is the mass of the initial triply heavy tetraquark state.
-The decay amplitude $\mathcal{M}(A \to BC)$ of a tetraquark is given by
+The decay amplitude $\mathcal{M}(A \to BC)$ for the tetraquark state is given by

 where $E_{B}$ and $E_{C}$ are the energies of the final states $B$ and $C$ in the initial-hadron-rest frame, respectively.
 The $T$-matrix is expressed as

 where $\Psi^{A}$, $\Psi^{B}$, and $\Psi^{C}$ represent the total wave functions of the initial triply heavy tetraquark state (see Subsec. \ref{sec22}), final heavy quarkonia $Q\bar{Q}$, and final singly heavy meson $Q\bar{q}$, respectively.
 Here, $V_{ij}$ represents the potential given in Eq.~(\ref{Eq2}).